 What are the license terms of the SKAARHOJ designs?

-Our software is released under GPL.
+Our open source softwares are released under GPL.
 Please read the license.

 Everything else (such as schematics, PCB designs, enclosure designs, spreadsheets etc. available for download) unless otherwise noticed is released under Creative Commons BY-SA.
 Please read this page.

 How may I use your designs as open source?